alainkaegi/pythonorama/development_tools/vs_code.md

 1. :star: In what directory do program files generally live?
 1. :star::star: How do you stop a running program (e.g., one that has gone into an infinite loop)?
 1. :star::star: You have a data file that your program is going to read.
 Where should you put that file?
+1. :star::star::star: If you have many files, is it okay to organize them into directories?
 1. :star::star::star: Is Visual Studio Code the same as Visual Studio or Visual Studio for Mac?

 ## Answers
 1. In the directory of your choice.
 1. Hit `ctrl-C` in the `TERMINAL` window.
 1. In your project alongside your other files.
+1. Yes.
+A simple organization keeps the main program in the root directory and modules in directories.
+If `module_a.py` defining `foo` is located in directory `dir_a`, then the import statement in `main` should read `import dir_a.module_a` and reference to `foo` should read `dir_a.module_a.foo`.
+More elaborate organizations are possible but may require additional metadata.
 1. No, each of these IDEs are distinct and not to be confused with each other.
 Also Visual Studio for Mac is now discontinued.